cimd/vue-eloquent/docs/vue/api.md

 })
 ```

-## Creating the class instance
+## Generating Api Class
-Create a new file called `Post.ts` which extends `Api.ts`.
+Create a new file called `PostApi.ts` which extends `Api`.
 Define your api endpoint through the `resource` property:

 **Example**